 However, it is unlikely that ownership of a second home that is used only for recreational purposes would meet the residency qualification.
 Ownership of a second home that a voter pays council tax on but is not resident in does not qualify them to be registered to vote in that area.
 It is for the local Electoral Registration Officer to decide in the light of an individual voter's circumstances whether they may be said to be resident at an address, and therefore eligible for registration.
 Electoral Registration Officers are required to consider each case on its own merits.

 If an elector is registered to vote in two different electoral areas, they are eligible to vote in local elections for the two different local councils.
-However, it is an offence to vote twice in any one election.
+However, it is an offence to vote twice in the same type of election e.g. voting twice in a general election.
 Such an offence could result in a fine of up to £5,000.

 Further details about registering to vote at a second address can be found in Section 4, Part B of Guidance for Electoral Registration Officers (PDF).